vedph/pythia/doc/components.md

 - `Attribute`: the name of the document's attribute to copy the date value from.

 ## Tokenizers

+### Standard Tokenizer

+- tag: `tokenizer.standard` (in `Pythia.Core.Plugin`)

+A standard tokenizer, which splits tokens at whitespaces or when ending with an apostrophe, which is included in the token.

+### Whitespace Tokenizer

+- tag: `tokenizer.whitespace` (in `Pythia.Core.Plugin`)

+Simple whitespace tokenizer.

 ### POS Tagging XML Tokenizer